-The delayed software updates were affected by some things Boeing could not control; the U.S. government shutdown in 2017 caused updates to be delayed by at least four months (Johnston & Harris, 2019; Pasztor & Tangel, 2019).
-In at least one case, Boeing submitted a software fix to the FAA for certification seven weeks before the Ethiopian Airlines crash.
+The delayed software updates were affected by some things Boeing could not control; the U.S. government shutdown in 2017 caused updates to be delayed by at least 4 months (Johnston & Harris, 2019; Pasztor, 2019).
+For example, Boeing submitted a software fix to the FAA for certification 7 weeks before the Ethiopian

+Airlines crash.
 It is impossible to know whether a less rushed, more robust software design process would have made a difference (Johnston & Harris, 2019).